 So, whether out of sheer, naïve enthusiasm, or perhaps an overly-inflated sense of my own perspicacity (as some will surely say), or – and this would be my choice – as the flowering of some unseen but manifest spiritual inspiration, I am letting you in on my epiphany.
 That said, it is one thing to hope that I can share the full emotional force of what, to me, is a cosmic-level realization, and quite another to weave the word-tapestry to do so.
 Ultimately, after several false starts, I concluded there is no shortcut and the only way to get to the end is to begin at the beginning – to follow each thread as it was spun, some for a lifetime and others only recently – that they may come together for you even as they have for me.

-Thus, you will find that basic arithmetic, genealogy, and my personal journey of faith join hands to underwrite this first essay, even as the recent discoveries of quantum physics support the second (“The Flow of God: Living Water”), and geology and biology undergird the third (“The Love of God: Uncut Diamonds”).
-It is my sincere hope you find these observations useful to you in your own personal journey, but I simply offer them for what they are worth.]
+Thus, you will find that basic arithmetic, genealogy, and my personal journey of faith join hands to underwrite this first essay, recent discoveries of quantum physics support the second (“The Flow of God: Living Water and All That Missing Matter”), and geology and biology undergird the third (“The Love of God: Uncut Diamonds”).
+It is my sincere hope you find these observations useful, but I simply offer them for what they are worth.]

 The First Thread: “Now I Lay Me Down to Sleep”